Synagogue of Besançon

-The Synagogue of Besançon is the principal Jewish place of worship in the city of Besançon, France.
-The building is located in the area of Battant, near the old center of the town.
-It was built in 1869 and was inaugurated on 18 November.
-Since 1984 the building has been listed as a historical monument.
+The Synagogue of Besançon is a Jewish congregation and synagogue, located at 23 Quai de Strasbourg, in the Battant area, near the old part of town, in the city of Besançon, in the Bourgogne-Franche-Comté region of France.
+The stone synagogue was built in 1869 and was inaugurated on 18 November.

 A Jewish community formed in Free Imperial City of Besançon in the 14th century, after the expulsion of Jews from the Kingdom of France, but was forced to leave shortly thereafter.
-It did not reform until shortly after the French Revolution.
+It did not reestablish itself until shortly after the French Revolution, in 1807.
+The congregation built its first synagogue on Rue de la Madeleine, in the Battant district in 1831.
+However, it proved too small for the growing congregation.

 An Imperial Decree dated 22 May 1867 authorized the community to acquire land on the Quai Napoléon.
 The community then entrusted the local architect Pierre Marnotte with the commission to design a building "in the Moroccan style".
+The building was listed as a monument historiques on 16 November 1984.